fenago/learn-java-12-programming/lab_guide/Lab_12.md

 -   The [sum()] and [average()] terminal operations calculate the sum and average of numeric stream elements

-Creating a stream {#creating-a-stream .header-title}
+Creating a stream
 -----------------

 In addition to the methods of the [Stream] interface that create streams, the [IntStream] and [LongStream] interfaces allow creating a stream from the values in the specified range.

-Intermediate operations {#intermediate-operations .header-title}
+Intermediate operations
 -----------------------

 In addition to the intermediate operations of the [Stream]